 1) We are always in the market to buy something.
 We are not.
 (Are you shopping right now?
 And are you open to being distracted this very instant by an ad that thinks you are? — one placed by a machine guided by big data guesswork based on knowledge gained by following you around?
 Didn’t think so.)

 2) We don’t mind being fracked.
 In fact we do, because it violates our privacy.
 That’s why one stain on the Web looks like this:

 3) Machines can know people well — sometimes better than they know themselves.
 They can’t, especially when the machines are interested only in selling something.

 In fact humans are terribly complex.
 And they are also not, as Michael Ventura says, monopersonalities.
-Kim Cameron, an authority on digital identity, is only half-joking when he calls himself “the committee of the whole.”
+Kim Cameron, a distinguished engineer at Microsoft and its chief authority on digital identity, is only half-joking when he calls himself “the committee of the whole.”

 Sanity requires that we line up many different personalities behind a single first person pronoun: I, me, mine.
 Also behind multiple identifiers.
 In my own case, I am Doc to most of those who know me, David to various government agencies (and most of the entities that bill me for stuff), Dave to many (but not all) family members, @dsearls to Twitter, and no name at all to the rest of the world, wherein I remain, like most of us, anonymous (literally, nameless), because that too is a civic grace.
 (And if you doubt that, ask any person who has lost their anonymity through the Faustian bargain called celebrity.)

 So, where do we go with from here?